 The Pekingese history, can be traced back to early China.
 Around the early 1900s the breed became popular in other countries in western regions, often proving popular with celebrities and the like.
+But what about today?
+Are you used to seeing the Pekingese Teddy Bear Cut or the Lion Cut.
+Perhaps you prefer a different style altogether for your Peke.

 The Pekingese Temperament